-Given the finite nature of fossil resources and fuels, CO2 the Netherlands and supply to greenhouse agriculture; is an enormously important carrier for our new economy.
-5. Innovation: CCU is one of the strategic methods of The Netherlands is the global knowledge and value-creating emissions reduction. cluster for the application of CO2 as a raw material.
-All Furthermore, the vision of more than 30 organisations on preconditions for this are already satisfied in terms of the transition of our raw materials, issued in June 2018, puts knowledge, physical and investment infrastructure and in the $CO_2$ Smart Grid at the heart of this transition. greenhouse agriculture, building materials and chemistry.
-Investing in this economic strategy will provide us with jobs Positioning in a Regional and and prosperity for the coming generation and will put us in International Context a leading position to transform our economy into one that is both sustainable and circular.
+Given the finite nature of fossil resources and fuels, CO2 is an enormously important carrier for our new economy.
+The Netherlands is the global knowledge and value-creating cluster for the application of CO2 as a raw material.
+All preconditions for this are already satisfied in terms of knowledge, physical and investment infrastructure and in greenhouse agriculture, building materials and chemistry.
+Investing in this economic strategy will provide us with jobs and prosperity for the coming generation and will put us in a leading position to transform our economy into one that is both sustainable and circular.

-This strategy is anchored in practically every conceivable A start has already been made.
-There is an existing network public and regional framework: the energy agendas of with a capacity of 3 million tonnes of transport per year.
-Noord and Zuid Holland, the strategies of the Amsterdam Half a million tonnes of $CO_2$ are transported per year from Economic Board and the Next Economy Roadmap, The two sources to greenhouse agriculture and there is a great Industry's (Roadmap 2050 VNCI) and the Greenports deal of urgent demand.
-Investments are being made in the (Boskoop Consultation).
-The strategy, or parts of it, is already laid down in all relevant places. preparation of new capture projects and new applications.
-Investments are being made in the preparation of CCS The most distinctive project in an international context is and the synergy between them is in the pipeline.
-It's a solid the joint initiative of the Netherlands, Germany, France foundation on which we can realise the core proposition.
+A start has already been made.
+There is an existing network with a capacity of 3 million tonnes of transport per year.
+Half a million tonnes of CO_2 are transported per year from two sources to greenhouse agriculture and there is a great deal of urgent demand.
+Investments are being made in the preparation of new capture projects and new applications.
+Investments are being made in the preparation of CCS and the synergy between them is in the pipeline.
+It's a solid foundation on which we can realise the core proposition.